 The first step to take when establishing a trading company is to register the company with the Trade Register in Singapore.
+In case your are considering opening a LLC you should visit this article about the process of setting up a private limited company in Singapore.
 The second step will be to register the company with the Singapore Customs.
 In Singapore, all importers and exporters must activate an account with the Customs authorities before starting their trading operations.
 The activation of an account takes about one or two days.

 You can rely on our Singapore consultants in company formation for the registration procedure of trading companies in the city-state.
-The video below also presents the main steps to follow when opening a trading company in Singapore:
+The video below also presents the main steps to follow in order to open a company in Singapore in the trading sector:

 After the Singapore company formation process is completed, the second step is to set up an account with the Customs Authorities as seen above.
 The registration consists in appointing a declaring agent who will be contact person between the Singapore trading company and the Customs Authority and creating and activating the account.

 While newly-registered trading companies can activate their account once the company registration process is completed with ACRA, existing companies are required to complete and file an application with the Customs Authorities.